 Encryption Keys.
 Encryption keys used for member information are always classified as member information.
 Access to such keys must be strictly limited to those who have "need-to-know" authorization.
 Likewise, encryption keys must always be encrypted when sent over a network.

 Broadcast Systems.
-Portable phones using radio technology as well as cellular phones must not be used for data transmissions containing member information unless the connection is encrypted.
+Portable phones using radio technology, as well as cellular phones, must not be used for data transmissions containing member information unless the connection is encrypted.
 Likewise, other broadcast networking technologies, such as radio-based local area networks or wireless (“wi-fi”) networks, must not be used for member information unless the link is encrypted.

 Network Changes.
 Except for emergency situations, all changes to Credit Union computer networks must be documented in a work order request and approved in advance by the [[4120-9.4]].
 Emergency changes to the Credit Union networks may be made only by people authorized by the [[4120-9.5]].
 Change management policy details are described the Configuration Management Policy (See Policy 4305).